uwspstar/Kids-Math/8th-grade/domain-and-range.md

 # Domain and Range
-- How To Find The Range of a Function https://www.youtube.com/watch?v=KirGQOwjBVI
+- Domain and Range of a Function From a Graph https://www.youtube.com/watch?v=KirGQOwjBVI
 - How To Find The Range of a Function https://www.youtube.com/watch?v=Si2vmzUWfJE
 - 06 - What is a Function in Math?
 (Learn Function Definition, Domain & Range in Algebra)  https://www.youtube.com/watch?v=GY6Q2f2kvY0
 - Mr. S Algebra 1 Class Domain and Range Graph (08/29/22) https://www.youtube.com/watch?v=Bn-UP0Jk4_M